Supporting Youth in the Community

 South Cotswolds Rotary Young Musician of the Year

-This event is held every year and follows the competitors through playing in one of two heats, at either Katharine Lady Berkeley School or Westonbirt School in January, to reach the final at Wycliffe College on 19th February where they were expected to play one, two or three pieces of their own choosing, with the maximum time allowed being twelve minutes.
+This event is held every year and follows the competitors through playing in one of two heats, at either Katharine Lady Berkeley School or Westonbirt School in January, to reach the final at Wycliffe College in February where they were expected to play one, two or three pieces of their own choosing, with the maximum time allowed being twelve minutes.
 The aim of this competition is to offer a realistic live performing environment, in front of an audience and a panel of experts, which for some will be a new experience - one which can only broaden their talent and playing ability.

 This year’s competition was a great success, with all competitors playing to a very high standard.